 Wage Garnishments are always delivered to a business or agency, called a Garnishee, who has been instructed by the court to deliver a portion of an individuals wages to another party.

-The businesses being served is responsible for accepting the documents whether the individual whose wages are being garnished has worked at the company or not.
+The businesses being served is responsible for accepting the documents even if the individual in question does not work there, as there are instructions within the documents for how they can notify the court.
 Wage Garnishments can be be delivered to the branch the individual works at or the headquarters of the company.

-Serving Wage Garnishments at a different address than the one provided may be possible when provided an address via the subject spoken to.
+Serving Wage Garnishments at a different address than the one provided may be possible when provided a more specific office of the same company.

 Bank Levies can only be served at a branch or headquarters of the stated bank.

-The bank branch is responsible for accepting service; the teller, bank manager, or employees are responsible for accepting documents without needing to look up the subject.
+The bank branch is responsible for accepting service; the teller, bank manager, or employees are responsible for accepting documents without needing to look up the individual being levied.

 All bank branches can accept these documents.